arkime/arkime/parliament/README.md

 The Parliament dashboard contains a grouped list of your Arkime clusters with links, ES health, and issues for each.
 You can search for Arkimes in your Parliament, change the data refresh time (15 seconds is the default), and hover over issues and ES health statuses for more information.

 The app can be run in three ways:
-1. with a password
+2. with a password (**deprecated**)
-2. read only mode (without a password, but it can be configured later)
+3. read only mode (without a password, but Arkime User Authentication can be configured later)
-3. dashboard only mode (no password or ability to configure one)
+4. dashboard only mode (no password or ability to configure one)

 _**If your Parliament has a password (via option 1 or 2), you can interact with it in the ways enumerated below.**_